 A search of Frank Dolezal’s flat was made.
 Detectives discovered stains on the floorboards which were sent for testing in the belief they may be bloodstains.
 Four knives were also found, of which two contained dark stains which again the investigators believed to be possible bloodstains.
 Frank Dolezal was arrested and taken for questioning.

 The Cuyahoga Sheriff’s Department interrogated Dolezal for more than 48 hours at the Cuyahoga County Jail.
 Eventually, Dolezal cracked and signed a confession stating that whilst in a drunken state he had killed Florence Polillo after a heated argument between the pair.
 Dolezal was charged with her murder (later reduced to manslaughter at a preliminary hearing).

-The team of detectives that had been working the case under Eliot Ness’s command doubted Dolezal was the man responsible.
+The team of detectives that had been working the case under Eliot Ness’s command doubted Dolezal was the Cleveland Torso Murderer.
 Detective Merylo stated on record that he himself had interviewed Frank Dolezal previously and he had been given no reason to believe this was the person responsible for the Cleveland Torso Murders.
 The case against Dolezal would soon seem to back up Detective Merylo and the rest of Eliot Ness’s team as it began to fall apart.

 The samples taken from Dolezal’s apartment were tested by the Western Reserve University and found to be animal blood not human.
 A bigger problem came when Dolezal took back his confession and instead claimed that it had been forced out of him under interrogation.

 Even if the confession wasn’t forced out of Dolezal it still failed to help the Sheriff’s case.
 Many details that were given in Dolezal’s confession simply didn’t correlate with what police already knew.